 A hydrocyclone is a static device that applies centrifugal force to a flowing liquid mixture so as to promote the separation of heavy and light components.

-The hydrocyclone is a closed vessel designed to convert incoming liquid velocity into rotary motion.
-It does this by directing inflow tangentially near the top of a vertical cylinder.
-This spins the entire contents of the cylinder, creating centrifugal force in the liquid.
-Heavy components move outward toward the wall of the cylinder where they agglomerate and spiral down the wall to the outlet at the bottom of the vessel.
-Light components move toward the axis of the hydrocyclone where they move up toward the outlet at the top of the vessel.
+The classic hydrocyclone is a closed vessel designed to convert incoming liquid velocity into rotary motion.
+It does this by directing inflow tangentially near the top of a cylindroconical vessel.
+This spins the entire contents of the vessel, creating centrifugal force in the liquid.
+Heavy components move outward toward the wall of the vessel where they agglomerate and spiral down the wall to the outlet at the bottom of the vessel.
+Light components move toward the axis of the hydrocyclone where they move up toward the overflow outlet at the top of the vessel.

 Hydrocyclones and centrifuges are complementary rather than competing devices.
 If gravity alone will settle a significant portion of your solids in a minute or two using a quick bottle test, you should investigate hydrocyclone separation.
 If settling takes much longer than this, then you may need a centrifuge or other separation method.